 All employees should be trained and the plan updated annually or when a new employee is hired; when new equipment, materials, or processes are introduced; when procedures are updated or revised; or when routine drills show that employee performance must be improved.

-To assist the various departments develop a disaster recovery plan, a template has been developed.
-It can be accessed here.
+To assist the various departments in developing a disaster recovery plan, a Disaster Recovery Template has been developed.

 Emergency Response Evaluation